gregg-cbs/koa-no-bs-starter/README.md

 ```

 Nodemon included on dev speed of development,
-and excluded in production for speed of performance
+and excluded in production for speed of deployment and performance

+*most production containers like in Heroku and Netlify should set node_env to production automatically and your local will not have it set, thats how the server will know not to install nodemon, and your pc will know to install it.